tatianadrozdova/scheme-exercises/README.md

 3. PROJECT: SPELLING NAMES OF HUGE NUMBERS
   Project description:
   Write a procedure number-name that takes a positive integer argument and returns a sentence containing that number spelled out in    words:
   Example (number-name 5513345) result '(five million five hundred thirteen thousand three hundred fourty five)

+4. Procedure PHONE-UNSPELL
+   that takes a spelled version of phone number such as "popcorn" and return the real phone number 7672676